cancamilo/dataworks-gis/README.md

 ### Dbt modelling

 Instead of querying and visualizing of all datapoints in the global grid, it is more practical to limit the datapoints that are close to a city or region of interest.
 In order to achieve this, I added a new table for `cities`.
 It contains information about all cities of the world with their coordinates.
-As it is a samall file, I include it as a csv in this repo and can be accessed [here](./worldcities.csv).
+As it is a small file, I include it as a csv in this repo and can be accessed [here](./worldcities.csv).

 In dbt, given the cities table, the raw flux and geos tables I perform an inner [spatial join](./dbt_nasa_power/models/staging/city_flux_model.sql) with the flux and geos tables separately to create two new tables which contain data from the cities joint with solar irradiance and meteorological measurements.
 The resulting models are a time series for each city and a set of metrics.